 Kathy is the founder of Paws for Hope Animal Foundation and has spent the majority of her career working to support at-risk youth through front line work, program funding, and community capacity building.
 Through this work, she recognized the importance of working with individual organizations and communities to build and support capacity to address the unique needs of each community and their young people.
 As she became involved in animal welfare issues in B.C., she realized that this same approach was needed to address the issues faced by animal welfare and rescue organizations in order to enhance the overall welfare of animals.

 Kathy is a published author and holds a Masters degree in Criminology.
-Her and her partner live in Burnaby with their daughter, puppy mill survivor, Chili, shelter rescue, Skippy, and VOKRA rescue Cinnibar.
+Her and her husband live in Maple Ridge with their daughter, and dogs, Chili, Skippy and Henry and cats, Cinnibar and Hamilton.

 Lisa Henderson, Crazy About Cats Program Coordinator | email@example.com

 Lisa Henderson is a Registered Veterinary Technologist and has been a life-long animal lover.
 She began her veterinary career more than 20 years ago as a veterinary assistant, later returning to school to become an RVT.
 Lisa has been with Paws for Hope since its inception as a founding Board Member until December 2013 when she transitioned into the position of Animal Health Clinic Coordinator.